betulyildirimx/data-science-projects/Telecom Project/README.md

-Data Description
+Forecasting churn of customers

+**Data Description**

 The data consists of files obtained from different sources:

-contract information
+*contract information
-the client's personal data
+*the client's personal data
-information about Internet services information about telephone services
+*information about Internet services
+*information about telephone services

 In each file, the column 'customerID' contains a unique code assigned to each client.

 The contract information is valid as of February 1, 2020.